Biden says Assad's fall in Syria is a 'fundamental act of justice,' but 'a moment of risk'

 WASHINGTON — (AP) — President Joe Biden said Sunday that the sudden collapse of the Syrian government under Bashar Assad is a "fundamental act of justice" after decades of repression, but it was "a moment of risk and uncertainty" for the Mideast.

-Speaking at the White House, Biden said the U.S. was not sure of Assad's whereabouts, but was monitoring reports he was seeking refuge in Moscow.
+Biden spoke at the White House hours after after rebel groups completed a takeover of the country following more than a dozen years of violent civil war and decades of leadership by Assad and his family.
+Biden said the United States was unsure of Assad's whereabouts, but was monitoring reports he was seeking refuge in Moscow.

+The outgoing Biden administration and President-elect Donald Trump were working to make sense of new threats and opportunities across the Middle East.

 Biden credited action by the U.S. and its allies for weakening Syria's backers — Russia, Iran and Hezbollah.
 He said “for the first time” that they could no longer defend Assad's grip on power.

-“Our approach has shifted the balance of power in the Middle East," Biden said.
+“Our approach has shifted the balance of power in the Middle East," Biden said, after a meeting with his national security team.

-WASHINGTON (AP) — The sudden collapse of the Syrian government under Bashar Assad is forcing the Biden administration and the incoming Trump team to confront intensifying questions about the possibility of greater conflicts across the Middle East.

-President-elect Donald Trump said Sunday that Assad had fled his country, which his family had ruled for decades, because close ally Vladimir Putin, the Russian president, "was not interested in protecting him any longer."
+Trump said Sunday that Assad had fled his country because close ally Vladimir Putin, the Russian president, "was not interested in protecting him any longer."

 Those comments on Trump's social media platform came a day after he used another post to decry the possibility of the U.S. intervening militarily in Syria to aid the rebels, declaring, "THIS IS NOT OUR FIGHT."
-The Biden administration had no intention of intervening, according to President Joe Biden's national security adviser.
+The Biden administration said it had no intention of intervening.

-Biden was meeting with his national security team at the White House on Sunday.
-He was expected to make public comments later in the day.

 Assad's fall adds to an already tense situation throughout much of region on many fronts, including Israel's war with Hamas in Gaza and its fragile cease-fire with Hezbollah in Lebanon.